kwadwokyeremeh/intl_phone_number_input/README.md

 > Could throw an Exception if the phoneNumber isn't recognised its a good pattern to pass the country's isoCode or have '+' at the beginning of the string

 > isoCode could be null if PhoneNumber is not recognised
+> This package now depends on `flutter_platform_widgets` to provide platform-adaptive widgets.

 # Usage